Mr Kelvin Lee, BA MPhil (HK), MA (Ebor), AFHEA

 - Theory of tonality

-- Lee, Kelvin H. F. (2018), Form-Functional Regression in Strauss’s Eine Alpensinfonie, City Music Analysis Conference.
-London, UK.
+- Lee, Kelvin H. F. (2019), Being, Becoming and Dasein: Two-Dimensionality and Form-Functional Regression in Strauss’s Eine Alpensinfonie, Society for Music Theory 42nd Annual Meeting.
+Columbus, Ohio, USA.

-- Lee, Kelvin H. F. (2017), Motorising Sonata Form: Breakthrough and Hexatonic Tonality in the Adagio of Mahler’s Tenth Symphony, Tenth Biennial International Conference on Music Since 1900 and Surrey Music Analysis Conference.
-Guildford, Surrey, UK.
+- Lee, Kelvin H. F. (Forthcoming).
+Formalising Star Clusters: Sonata Process and Breakthrough Function in the Adagio of Mahler’s Tenth Symphony.
+Music Analysis

 - Lee, Kelvin H. F. (2017).
-Preface to August Otto Halm, Konzert in C fur grosses Orchester mit obligatem Klavier [Concerto in C for Large Orchestra and Obbligato Piano].
+Preface to August Otto Halm, Konzert in C fur grosses Orchester mit obligatem Klavier (Concerto in C for Large Orchestra and Obbligato Piano). i-iv.